-The Creative Europe-supported SHAPE platform for innovative music and audiovisual art is announcing its 2018 list of artists.
-The artist selection for the platform’s fourth year traditionally places a number of audiovisual projects and sound artists alongside musical acts that range from post-grime and techno to free improvisation and acousmatic music.
+The Creative Europe-supported SHAPE platform for innovative music and audiovisual art is announcing its 2020 list of artists.
+The artist selection for the platform’s sixth year traditionally places a number of audiovisual projects and sound artists alongside musical acts that range from deconstructed club music and forward-thinking media art to free improvisation and spatial music.
 SHAPE is also happy to welcome a new member – Italy’s Terraforma, and the festival has already contributed to this newly announced list of SHAPE acts.

 The platform is run by a union of 16 European festivals, including Insomnia, Maintenant, Unsound and CTM.

 A 7-year initiative co-funded by the Creative Europe programme of the European Union, the SHAPE project reunites 16 European non-profit organizations active within the ICAS – International Cities of Advanced Sound network to create a platform that aims to support, promote, and exchange innovative and aspiring emergent musicians and interdisciplinary artists with an interest in sound.

 SHAPE stands for “Sound, Heterogeneous Art and Performance in Europe”.

 SHAPE annually chooses 48 musicians and artists to participate in a mix of live performances, residencies, workshops and talks across member festivals and special events.

 Terraforma is an international music festival dedicated to artistic experimentation and sustainability.
 The three-day event takes place since 2014 in the garden of Villa Arconati, near Milan.
 The artists range from early innovators and genre precursors to young and promising talents of the experimental music scene, defined for an ever-evolving approach to active and creative research.